History of Honduras in Timeline

 Between 2006 and 2010 inequality saw a decrease.

-2006: Economic growth averaged 5.7 percent
+2006: Economic growth averaged 5.7 percent from 2006 to 2008

-From 2006 to 2008, the average growth of the honduran economy was 5.7 percent.
+From 2006 to 2008, economic growth averaged 5.7 percent.

-2006: Manuel Zelaya held office
+2006: Manuel Zelaya Held Office

 2006: Secure Freight Initiative Announced

-2007: GNI per capita
+2007: Gross national income per capita is US$1,649

-In 2007, Honduras' gross national income per capita was US$1,649, while the average for Central America was $6,736.
+In 2007, Honduras's gross national income per capita was US$1,649.

-2007: US Assistance to Tackle Drug Cartels
+2007: US Assistance to Honduras

 2007: Scanning of Containers Begins

-2008: Unemployment increases between 2008 and 2012
+2008: Unemployment grew between 2008 and 2012

-Between 2008 and 2012, unemployment grew in Honduras from 6.8 percent to 14.1 percent.
+Between 2008 and 2012 unemployment grew from 6.8 percent to 14.1 percent.

-2008: Honduras Joins ALBA
+2008: Honduras joins ALBA

-2008: Religious Demographics in 2008
+2008: Religious Freedom Report, 2008

 June 2009: Coup ousts President Zelaya

-2009: Manuel Zelaya held office
+2009: Manuel Zelaya Held Office

 2009: Military Coup

-2009: Spiegel International Analysis on Zelaya
+2009: Spiegel International analysis on ALBA

 In 2009, a Spiegel International analysis noted that one reason to join ALBA was discounted Venezuelan oil.
-The analysis stated that Chavez served as a role model for leaders intent on cementing their power.

 2009: Guaymuras Political Dialogue

-2009: Expansion of social spending and minimum wage prior to coup
+2009: Social spending and minimum wage increase

 Prior to its 2009 coup Honduras widely expanded social spending and an extreme increase in minimum wage.